Rájec-Jestřebí: Sights

-The main landmark is the Rájec nad Svitavou Castle.
+The main landmark of the town is the Rájec nad Svitavou Castle.
 It was built in the Neoclassical style in 1763–1769.
 Today it is owned by the state and open to the public.
 It contains various collections and one of the largest castle libraries with over 60,000 volumes.
 For its value, it is protected as a national cultural monument.

 The Church of All Saints in Rájec was first mentioned in 1350.
 The tower was added in 1574.
 During the rule of the Roggendorfs, the Gothic structure was rebuilt in the Baroque style.